jupouta/Codes-for-Masters-thesis/README.md

+Master's thesis code

+* Dividing the data
-Preprocessing the corpus for the Master's thesis
+* Preprocessing the data
+* Classification for machine learning